CharonSSS/RSS-Origin/README.md

 Incompatibles: Other skybox packs or mods that adds custom skybox.

 ### Note: PNG version means no quality loss compared to the original starmap, but it increases game loading time and memory usage.
-DDS version reduces game loading time and memory usage but it has some color differences and error compared to the PNG version.
+DDS version reduces game loading time and memory usage but it has some minor color differences and error compared to the PNG version.

 ### Download & installation instruction